the web site of

 He produces and writes books & materials that

-geared toward personal and interpersonal growth and enrichment, such as Human Intimacy and The Process of Value Development, Effective Coping Skills, Relationship Enhancement and Empowerment: The Psychology of Impacting.
+geared toward personal and interpersonal growth and enrichment, such as Journey-ing Inward: The Process of Values Development, Compassion Fatigue, Heart Sense: Guide to Emotional Wellness, Basic Counseling Skills, Effective Coping Skills, Relationship Enhancement, Impacting: The Psychology of Power and Empowerment, Sexuality Program and more.
 He conducts these workshop-seminars from schools to religious groups to corporations.

 are innovative and inspirational in nature.
-Has recently launched a book on midlife, Through A Dark Tunnel, and the currently published Heart Sense: Your Guide to Emotional Wellness.
-He also uses the materials in his book, Your Greatest Gift for Your Greatest Love to conduct Training of Trainers for Parent EnrichmentGo to Spiritus for more book information.
+Has recently added songwriter to his lists of talents when he created All is Blessing, inspirational songs available on CD.
+He has several books out, most recent is Killing the Fire...in place of running after the arsonist!
+He also has Ramblings, Rants and Ruminations, Heart Sense: Your Guide to Emotional Wellness and the Pathway series.
+He also uses the materials in his book, Your Greatest Gift for Your Greatest Love to conduct Training of Trainers for Parent Enrichment.

-Some of his clients in educational institutions are: Ateneo de Davao; Benguet, Lagawe and Bontoc Vicariate Schools; Columban College of Olongapo; Department of Education for the Secondary Education and Development Program (SEDP); Philippine College of Surgeons; RVM Schools; St. Agnes, Legazpi; Xavier School and many others.
+Some of his clients in educational institutions are: Asian Pastoral Institute, Ateneo de Davao; Benguet, Lagawe and Bontoc Vicariate Schools; Columban College of Olongapo; Department of Education for the Secondary Education and Development Program (SEDP); Philippine College of Surgeons; RVM Schools; St. Agnes, Legazpi; Xavier School and many others.

-Clients in the religious groups include Asian Region Mission, East Asian Pastoral Institute, Franciscan Sisters of the Immaculate Conception (SFIC), Mindoro Clergies, PDDM Sisters, UST Central Seminary and others.
+Clients in the religious groups include Asian Region Mission, Asian Religious Formation Institute, East Asian Pastoral Institute, Franciscan Sisters of the Immaculate Conception (SFIC), Mindoro Clergies, UST Central Seminary and others.

-Corporate clients include Equitable-PCI Bank Academy, SM Department Store and others.
+Corporate clients include Civil Service Commission, SM Department Store and others.

-In other countries, he has conducted these programs in Australia, Brunei, Korea, Papua New Guinea and Thailand.
+In other countries, he has conducted these programs in Malaysia, Brunei, Korea, Papua New Guinea and Thailand.

 Participants in his programs varies from managers to administrators, advisers, teachers, parents, nuns, priests and religious leaders.